uwezukwechibuzor/blogmos/docs/software-design.md

 ## 2. System Overview

 ChatMos is a set of open source components that work together to create an uncensorable and decentralized social network for web and mobile devices.
 User participation and conversations focus mostly on the governance modules of Cosmos apps and, more broadly, what is going on in the Ecosystem.
-Proposals from all cosmos ecosystems will be retrieved, maintained in a centralized database, and shown for chatmos users in the form of postings ranging from the chain that has the newest proposal in its voting period, an uncensored comment area will be formed.
-This is similar to Twitter, except the postings that people remark on are the proposals, and there is a discussion-style chat to assist both technical and non-technical users.
+Proposals from all cosmos ecosystems will be retrieved, maintained in a centralized database, and shown to chatmos users in form of tweets ranging from the chain that has the newest proposal in its voting period, an uncensored comment area will be formed.
+This is similar to Twitter, except the posts that people remark on are the proposals, and there is a discussion-style chat to assist both technical and non-technical users.

 Secondly, it would a space for cosmos Ecosystem